microsoft/az-deep-batch-score/README.md

 # Batch Scoring Deep Learning Models With Azure Machine Learning

 ## Overview
-In this repository, we use the scenario of applying style transfer onto a video (collection of images).
+As described in the associated page on the [Azure Reference Architecture center](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/ai/batch-scoring-deep-learning), in this repository, we use the scenario of applying style transfer onto a video (collection of images).
 This architecture can be generalized for any batch scoring with deep learning scenario.
+An alternative solution using Azure Kubernetes Service can be found [here](https://github.com/Azure/Batch-Scoring-Deep-Learning-Models-With-AKS).

 ## Design
 ![Reference Architecture Diagram](https://happypathspublic.blob.core.windows.net/assets/batch_scoring_for_dl/batchscoringdl-aml-architecture-diagram.jpg)